cooperbarth/PyQuake/README.md

 # PyQuake
 ## A Python Package for Seismic Sonification

 An easy-to-use open-source Python library for seismic sonification using the IRIS Timeseries Web Service.
+Concept pulled from the [Earthtunes](https://github.com/cooperbarth/Earthtunes) project.

 Download: `python3 -m pip install pyquake`